OlliNiemitalo/norm/README.md

 2.304016813944474*x^1 + -1.6427206546268964*x^3 + 0.4009100949022211*x^5
 ```

-I don't know if their result was affected by their numerical safety considerations but it's not optimal in max abs sense.
+I don't know if their result was affected by their numerical safety considerations but it's not optimal in minimum max abs error sense.